vipoo/SuperMFLib/samples/Playlist/readme.txt

 Media Foundation SDK.
 It plays a collection of media files, one after the other.
 It still contains some of the odd behavior from the original.

-The most significant difference has to do with how error handling is performed.
-See "Error handling" in docs\ReadMe.rtf for details.